Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 In both Matthew and Luke, a master puts his servants in charge of his goods while he leaves for a trip.
 When the master returns, he assesses how the servants handled his goods.

 The master evaluates the servants on how wise they were with investments.
 The master wanted the servants to create profit while he was absent.
-If a servant gained money then he showed faith in his finances and his master's teachings.
+If a servant gained money, he showed faith in his finances and his master's teachings.

 Two servants are judged faithful for their wise investments.
 Those two servants are rewarded.
 One servant is deemed unfaithful and is rebuked for his choices.